Thursday, December 01, 2022

 Mysterious boxes are releasing monsters, like a violent Bizarro Pokémon, and in Challenger Mountain, the injured Prof. Haley manages to fight one off, but is then trapped in an airlock by five more.
 That gives him to recap the last few issues: Red Ryan had quit the team, after fighting with Rocky Davis over 'honorary' Challenger, June Robbins.
 (Urg, 'honorary.'
 June wasn't an original member and was a woman, but her treatment seems pretty Stone Age even for the time!)
 The team then investigates the first mystery box in Canada, accompanied by Swamp Thing (!) and unknown to them, Deadman: after fighting the monster, the Prof. had discovered the box was from the future.
 The far future; like the year Twelve Million A.D.!
 For a consult, the Challs go to visit Rip Hunter: they don't find him, but his time sphere returns, with the skeleton of someone from the future.
 The team takes the sphere to investigate, and the Prof. realizes the monitoring equipment was in the next room...with the monsters!

 The Challengers and Swamp Thing, in the future, are confronted by an obviously controlled Rip Hunter and future "sub-men."
 Deadman possesses one, to give the others time to escape, but they catch a beating at the hands of the "Persuader," which was more robot than human, so Deadman couldn't take it over.
 The big cheese, "Sunset Lord," thinks the new prisoners could be useful in crushing rebel "Lucas Lawspeaker," so Deadman starts looking there.
 Back in the past, the Prof. uses an exo-suit to fight the monsters, while Red Ryan faces another box in mid-Metropolis, by turning a mini-cam into a laser!
-(He was the team's In the future, Deadman had pieced together the backstory: people were created "in somethin' called a gene vat, like some kinda human yeast."
+(He was the team's electronics expert, but that still seems iffy.)
+In the future, Deadman had pieced together the backstory: people were created "in somethin' called a gene vat, like some kinda human yeast."
 The Sunset Lords had inadvertently created a batch of monsters, and the arrival of Rip Hunter gave them a means of getting rid of them, by dumping them into the past.
 Deadman then checks out the slum "Black Alley," and meets Lucas Lawspeaker, who surprisingly, can read his mind!
 To be continued...

 Part of the reason I do this blog is to shore up my memory; since I'm virtually positive I have the last few issues of this series somewhere, yet it didn't ring a bell when I read this!
 I'm glad I picked it up at that toy show, then.
 This was pretty early Giffen art, so it might not be the style you're familiar with: this was a couple years before his Legion run.